 Hello, everyone!
 Today I am finally back with a new blog post and it's the next installment in my liquid lipstick series.
 This time around I put my minis to the test and three of them are from subscription boxes and the other one is from a mini set of liquid lipsticks.
 Three of these are formulas I've tried before, in fact one has already been in a Liquid Lipstick Battle, but I still wanted to retry that one and see how consistent the formula is across finishes.
 The other two that I've tried before are pretty popular in the beauty community so I wanted to share my opinions on those as well.
 I'm sure I'm going to get super long winded so let's dive right in!

-I thought I would start with the one that was new to me which is the Huda Beauty Liquid Matte Lipstick formula and I got my mini from the Huda Beauty Liquid Matte Minis Red Edition which goes for $33.
+I thought I would start with the one that was new to me which is the Huda Beauty Liquid Matte Lipstick formula and I got my mini from the Huda Beauty Liquid Matte Minis Red Edition which goes for $33 (since sold out).
 I knew I wanted to try Huda's formula because I'd heard that they're really comfortable on the lips but I could not decide on a color and a few of the shades I was back and forth on are in the red set so I just opted for four minis instead of one full sized lipstick.
 According to the info on Sephora the Huda Beauty Liquid Matte Lipstick formula is supposed to be lightweight and comfortable (thanks to antioxidants), have intense color payoff and be transfer proof.
 The formula was pretty comfortable, a tiny bit more drying than I was expecting but not tight, dry or crumbly so all in all not too bad.
 It definitely was lightweight and the shade I tested was opaque but I know for a fact that all shades were not created equal because I watched quite a few lip swatch videos when I was trying to decide what shade to buy (when I thought I was just going to buy one full sized one) and a lot of the darker shades in the range are painfully streaky.
 I took notes when I wore this but I didn't mark down if it was transfer proof but I'm gonna say it's not because after eating a sandwich it had worn off on the center of my lips quite badly so after eating you would need to either touch up if possible or just completely reapply.
 All things considered I'm not mad at this liquid lipstick formula so I know I'll wear my Huda minis because it's not uncomfortable, I'd give this one a 6/10, but I definitely have other formulas that I prefer (love the color I tested out though).

 Just a note here first, I linked to Ulta because the baseline price is cheaper on Ulta but there's a lot of Ofra affiliate codes floating around out there and you can get it cheaper on Ofra's website with a code so if you are interested in any Ofra products I would scope out some codes first (there's even one on the tube of this mini).
 Moving on, yes, I tested Ofra again.
 In my very first Liquid Lipstick Battle I tested a metallic liquid lipstick from Ofra and since I got this one in a Beautycon Box that I bought around the holidays I thought I would put a matte one to the test to see if the formula differs much between the metallic and matte finishes.
 I am happy to say it does not!
 Mocha was just as comfortable as Santorini and wore about the same - not long wearing but the comfort level makes up for it imo.
 Mocha was not streaky or patchy on me but the color looks a little bit lighter and more pink in my photo below than it does irl and I think it's because I shoot in natural light and it got washed out a bit so if you are interested in this shade I would look up swatches on other skin tones first.
 I love this formula, out of the more matte liquid lipsticks I've tried I'd say this is my favorite (my satins all rank higher though), so I would definitely suggest checking out Ofra if you are on the hunt for a super comfortable matte liquid lipstick just know it doesn't last well through meals.